grantjenks/python-sortedcontainers/docs/performance.rst

 synthetic in the sense that they test one function repeatedly.
 Measurements in live systems are much harder to produce reliably.
 So take the following data with a grain of salt.
-That being said, a stated feature of :doc:`SortedContainers<index>` is performance so we would be remiss not to produce this page with comparisons.
+That being said, a stated feature of :doc:`Sorted Containers<index>` is performance so we would be remiss not to produce this page with comparisons.

 The source for all benchmarks can be found under the "tests" directory in the